jidelsonWeb31/react-bubbles/README.md

 - [ ] Explain what a token is used for.

+A token is issued by the server and it is a string of cryptic text, and can be stored on the client-side using local storage.
+It is used because when we build our apps we most likely will have some routes that we want protected or in other words routes that will only render with authorization.
+For example, when a user logs in, the server will check those credentials against what's in the database and if it authenticates the user then it returns a token.

 - [ ] What steps can you take in your web apps to keep your data secure?

+There are many measures that can be taken to keep our data more secure including making a Private Route so a user must have authentication to access whatever webpage they are trying to navigate to.
+Also, another good example is having a timer to log out the user in case they were to leave their webpage open on accident this is a measure to help protect their data that they wish to keep safe.

 - [ ] Describe how web servers work.

+A web server processes network requests over HTTP, and the main function is storing, processing, and delivering web pages to users.
+So basically a user will request a webpage by clicking on a link and the server will process this request and return the user with the response they requested.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Both the Put and Delete requests are HTTP methods that can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

 ## Project Set Up